 Basic earnings per share is computed as net earnings divided by the weighted average number of common shares outstanding during each year.
 Diluted earnings per share reflects the potential dilution that could occur from common shares issuable through stock options and restricted stock units.
-Following the expiration of all outstanding options, during FY 2017, no stock options were excluded from diluted shares.
+Following the expiration of all outstanding options during FY 2017, no stock options were excluded from diluted shares.

-The weighted-average number of shares outstanding used in the computation of diluted earnings per share does not include outstanding common shares issuable if their effect would be anti-dilutive.
-During the year ended February 29, 2020, 960,677 shares of common stock warrants were excluded from the computation of diluted earnings per share because their effect would have been anti-dilutive.
+The weighted-average number of shares outstanding used in the computation of diluted earnings per share doesnot include outstanding common shares issuable if their effect would be anti-dilutive.
+During the year ended February 28, 2022, 960,677 shares of common stock warrants and 147,422 shares of unvested restricted stock units were excluded from the computation of diluted earnings per share because their effect would have been anti-dilutive.
+During the year ended February 28, 2021, 960,677 shares of common stock reserved for issuance under warrants and 217,103 shares of unvested restricted stock units were excluded from the computation of diluted earnings per share because their effect would have been anti-dilutive.